Alert Rules

 Missing Alerts

-- Check rule is applied to monitor
+- Check rule is applied to the correct monitor

-- Verify channels are configured
+- Verify channels are configured and tested

-- Test with Trigger Test Alert
+- Test with Send Test Alert on the channel

 Alert Delays